Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 Got questions about emergency funds in Canada?
 See our FAQs below to see if we’ve answered yours.

-Your emergency fund should be separate from your retirement planning.
+Your emergency fund is usually held separately from your retirement accounts.
 It’s a safety net, not an investment.
-But, you can still grow your emergency fund if you wish.

-Once you reach your emergency fund goal, you may want to put some of the funds into low-risk, accessible accounts, like a high-interest savings account or a cashable GIC.
+You may want to put your emergency fund in low-risk, accessible accounts, like a high-interest savings account or a cashable GIC.
 This approach means your money can grow a little without taking on undue risk.

 It depends on your situation.
-A small emergency fund (e.g., $1,000-$2,000) is recommended before focusing on debt repayment, as this gives you a safety net for minor emergencies.
+Saving a small emergency fund (e.g., $1,000-$2,000) before focusing on debt repayment can give you a safety net for minor emergencies to prevent you from further going into debt.
 After that, you can balance debt repayment with growing your emergency fund based on your individual risk tolerance.

 If you need to dip into your emergency fund, make it a priority to rebuild it as soon as possible.
 Resume regular contributions to your emergency fund until it’s back to your target amount, so you’re prepared for future unexpected expenses.

-It’s best to reserve your emergency fund strictly for genuine emergencies, such as job loss, medical needs, or essential repairs.
+It’s usually best to reserve your emergency fund strictly for genuine emergencies, such as job loss, medical needs, or essential repairs.
 If you use it for non-emergencies, you risk not having funds available when a real emergency occurs.
-Plus, if you only use it for savings, you build better money management skills by saving for your wants instead of always going for gratification.
+Plus, if you only use it for emergencies, you build better money management muscles by saving for your wants instead of always going for gratification.

 Search results